 The Arizona State Land Department manages approximately 9.2 million acres of state trust lands which were granted to the state at statehood.
 These lands are held in trust and managed for the sole purpose of generating revenue for the 13 state trust land beneficiaries, the largest of which are the Common Schools (K-12).
 The Department administers laws relating to state land (both trust land and sovereign land) and controls those lands as well as the products of the land.
 The Department also manages and supports resource conservation programs for the well-being of the public and the State’s natural environment.

 The Department is not a regulatory agency, but is the trustee of the state’s trust land and its natural resources.
 The trust status of the land imposes obligations and constraints that would not apply if the state held the land outright.
 The management of the trust is governed by detailed provisions of the Enabling Act, the Arizona Constitution, Arizona Revised Statutes and extensive case law.
-Those documents provide a regulatory framework that applies to sale and leases of trust land, rights of way across trust land, sale and removal of mineral material from trust land.
+Those documents provide a regulatory framework that applies to sale and leases of trust land, rights of way across trust land, and sale and removal of mineral material from trust land.

 Monies generated from state trust lands are deposited into the Permanent Fund, managed by the Arizona State Treasurer.
 Distributions from the Permanent Fund to the named beneficiaries are based on a constitutional formula.
 Some of the revenue generated by the Department is distributed to beneficiaries as expendable revenue, which includes revenue from trust land leases and permits, interest from sales contracts and the Treasurer’s formula distribution of the Permanent Fund.
 Expendable revenues are distributed directly to the beneficiaries based on a constitutional formula.